Buying A House with a 6% Interest Rate Is SMART

 Take advantage of falling rates to reduce monthly costs

-Now, if interest rates drop to 3% tomorrow and you're able to lock that in, then you absolutely lock it in with the expectation that, you know, it's probably not going to ever get there again.
-But the reality is, as we sit here today around 6%, the chances of seeing a 3 3 1/2% interest rate again are very, very low.
+Now, if interest rates drop to 3% tomorrow and you're able to lock that in, then you absolutely lock it in with the expectation that it's probably not going to ever get there again.
+But the reality is, as we sit here today around 6%, the chances of seeing a 3–3 1/2% interest rate again are very, very low.

 How Supply and Demand Drive Home Prices Higher